 A Son Who Did Not Come Home 1877 plaque from the Soldiers's and Sailors' Monument on Boston Commons.
 Wikimedia Commons.

 Unfortunately, little information exists about the impact that Prince’s death had on his friends and family.
 It is known that Dunton had no wife or children at his time of death, limiting the number of dependents he left behind.
 As a result, the only record of the aftermath of Dunton’s death is a file of records related to his pension.
 His pension was claimed by his parents, Betsy and George Dunton.
 They filed separately and claimed it for years after their son’s death.
 Betsy Dunton continued to claim the pension into the 1880s until her rather sudden death.
-On May 26th 1886, The Department of the Interior’s Pension Office sent an agent to find Betsy and determine if she had died or remarried.
+On May 26th 1886, the Department of the Interior’s Pension Office sent an agent to find Betsy and determine if she had died or remarried.
 This agent was provided with a last known address, dating from June 1883.
 He responded a couple of days later, revealing that he had confirmed that Betsy died on August 29th, 1883.
 George left a few more records behind, most of which involve moving around Maine.
-The most recent record of George Dunton was a claim he made to the pension in July 1884.
-All this reveals about him was that he lived in Maine, as opposed to Massachusetts where his son was enlisted during the war, and that he outlived both his son and his wife.
+The last written record of George Dunton was a claim he made to the pension in July 1884.
+However, all that this claim reveals about him was that he lived in Maine, as opposed to Massachusetts, where his son was enlisted during the war, and that he outlived both his son and his wife.

 Overall, Prince A. Dunton’s life may have had a small impact on the war and his community, but that was the case for most soldiers.
 Very few soldiers had a large impact individually; it was only together that they managed to accomplish any great feats.
 While history has not preserved any records of the accomplishments of Dunton, we know that he and the 13th Massachusetts were part of a massive united effort to preserve the United States of America that no one would have been able to accomplish on their own.